0xbhvn/crashed-backend/docs/redis_analytics_aggregates.md

 - **Short-lived analytics** (e.g., Last Games): `REDIS_CACHE_TTL_SHORT` (default: 30 seconds)
 - **Longer-lived analytics** (e.g., Occurrences, Intervals): `REDIS_CACHE_TTL_LONG` (default: 120 seconds)

+Batch requests for occurrences use the `REDIS_CACHE_TTL_LONG` setting since they typically involve more computation and are less likely to change frequently.

 ### 2.4.
 Cache Invalidation

 When a new game is processed: